-Andrie Schoombee became a professor at the Department in 1999.
-He received his undergraduate and honours degree at the University of Pretoria and his M.Com and Ph.D at Stellenbosch University.
+Andrie Schoombee joined the Department in 1983 and became a professor in 1999.
+He received his undergraduate and honours degrees at the University of Pretoria and his MCom and PhD at Stellenbosch University.

-Prof Schoombee's research concerns financial development.
+Prof Schoombee's research concerned financial development.
 He originally concentrated on the role of the monetary control system in the development of formal financial markets, but his emphasis shifted to the availability of formal and informal financial services to the predominantly black population in South Africa.
-His research has been published in peer-reviewed journals.
-Prof Schoombee has been chair of the Department since August 2000 and this has led his focus to shift to managing the Department.
+He has been chair of the Department since August 2000 and this has led his focus to shift to managing the Department.

 Stan du Plessis joined the Department towards the end of 1999 and became a Professor in January 2006.
-He teaches Macroeconomics, Monetary Economics and Advanced Econometrics, mainly to graduate students in Stellenbosch and at the University of Cape Town.
+He teaches macroeconomics and monetary economics, mainly to graduate students.
 His publications in South African and international academic journals include papers on monetary policy, business cycles, applied econometrics, law and economics, and competition policy.
-He is also regularly contributes articles on economic issues for South Africa's financial press.
-Du Plessis is an editor of the South African Journal of Economics, a member of the Central Council of the Economic Society of South Africa, and Treasurer and Secretary of the African Econometric Society.
+He also regularly contributes articles on economic issues for South Africa's financial press.
+Du Plessis is an editor of the South African Journal of Economics, a member of the Central Council of the Economic Society of South Africa, and past Treasurer and Secretary of the African Econometric Society.
 He has also served as President of the Economic Society of South Africa.

 Since 1970 the University introduced a new system of associate professorship.
 The system gave many lecturers the opportunity to be appointed as associate professor before accepting the post of a full professorship.
 Nevertheless, two of these associate professors at the Department were never promoted to being professors and deserve special recognition for their work.
-Contessa Dr Maria le Lange de Reville (1910-1978) was involved with the Department from 1952 until 1977.
+Contessa Dr Maria le Lange de Reville (1910-1978) was involved with the Department from 1952 until 1977 and appointed associate professor in 1975.
 Prof De Reville was of Flemish descent and, before the Second World War started, she studied at seven different universities on the European continent.
 Since she never studied in Britain or America, it could be said that her weltanchauung was fully continentally orientated, differing notably from the Anglo-American academic perspective.

 Over the twenty-five years that Prof De Reville was associated with the Department, she developed a reputation for being a real character.
 Her way of speaking and use of idiomatic language was unique in her mostly Afrikaans-speaking environment, and often caused her students frustration and laughter.